hydephp/develop/docs/getting-started/architecture-concepts.md

 ### Front Matter in Blade

->warning 🧪 This feature is experimental, and currently does not support multidimensional arrays or multi-line directives as the BladeMatter is statically parsed.

-Hyde v0.58.0-beta brings experimental support for creating front-matter in Blade templates, called BladeMatter.
-The actual syntax is does not use YAML; but instead PHP.
+HydePHP has experimental support for creating front-matter in Blade templates, called BladeMatter.

+The actual syntax does not use YAML; but instead PHP.
 However, the parsed end result is the same.
+Please note that BladeMatter currently does not support multidimensional arrays or multi-line directives as the data is statically parsed.

-To create BladeMatter, you simply use the default Laravel Blade `@php` directive to declare a variable anywhere in the template.
+To create BladeMatter, you simply use the default Laravel Blade `@php` directive to declare a variable in the template.

-**Example:**

 ```blade
 @php($title = 'BladeMatter Demo')